Qu3enK/CRBAnalysis_FinalProject/README.md

 ## Results
 ### Training and testing scores:
--The training and testing score values are extremely close which is a positive sign that the train and test data split is appropriate.
+- The training and testing score values are extremely close which is a positive sign that the train and test data split is appropriate.
 ![train_test_score](https://raw.githubusercontent.com/Qu3enK/CRBAnalysis_FinalProject/master/Images_for_readme/train_test_score.png)

 ### Predictions for y-value:
--When the first 20 rows of the predicted y-values are compared with the actual values 12 predictions are correct while 8 predictions are incorrect.
+- When the first 20 rows of the predicted y-values are compared with the actual values 12 predictions are correct while 8 predictions are incorrect.
 This outcome alone of a subset of the data is not a strong indicator that the model has the necessary features to produce greater accuracy.
 ![y_pred](https://raw.githubusercontent.com/Qu3enK/CRBAnalysis_FinalProject/master/Images_for_readme/y_pred.png)

 ### Accuracy score: